Old Polina, The

 The notes to A.L.
 Lloyd's Leviathan! for "The Balaena" makes this whaler R. Kinnes's Balaena, the "largest and fastest" of the 1873 Dundee whaling fleet.
 According to the Dundee City Council site, it "sailed its last voyage in 1892 under Captain Alexander Fairweather."
 That's a different explanation than the sinking of the Polynia proposed by the GEST site. - BS

-If 1862 is our earliest possible year for this song, the last is 1914; the whaling fleet by then had been in decline for decades as the arctic whale population fell, and the First World War killed off the Dundee industry (Archibald, p.
+If 1862 is the earliest possible year we need to consider for this song, the last is 1917; the whaling fleet by then had been in decline for decades as the arctic whale population fell, and the First World War killed off the Dundee industry (Archibald, p.
 49), with the Balaena being the very last ship of the bunch.

 So which version came first, Polina or Balaena?
 After all, the same guy (or the same Guy, if you will) commanded both.

 As secondary evidence, note that all Newfoundland versions refer to the Polina.
-The Scottish versions mostly refer to the Balena, but one of Gatherer's texts refers to the Polina.
+The Scottish versions mostly refer to the Balaena, but one of Gatherer-SongsAndBalladsOfDundee's texts refers to the Polina.
 This is evidence that the Polina versions are older; if the Balaena text had been the original, it would have had to go to Newfoundland, be converted to the Polina, after which the Balaena version would be forgotten in Newfoundland and the Polina version carried to Scotland.
 If the song originated with the Polina, in either Newfoundland or Scotland, then there was only one ocean crossing of the song, and the conversion from Polina to Balaena happened only in Scotland.
 This, plus the fact that the Polynia was the older ship, and sailed from both Newfoundland and Dundee (which the Balaena did not), are pretty decisive for the claim that the Polina is the original form, the Balaena the adaption.
 Also, the Polina versions seem to preserve the names (Jackman, Fairweather, etc.) a little better than the Balaena texts.
 Strong evidence, although it's not quite proof.

-I'm pretty sure that "Art Jackson" mentioned in some versions should be "Art Jackman," since "Art Jackman" is referred to later in the song, and Arthur Jackman (1843-1907) commanded Newfoundland steamers from 1871 to 1906, spending time as captain of the Hawk, Falcon, Narwhal, Resolute, Eagle, Aurora, and Terra Nova (Chafe, p.
+I'm quite certain that the "Art Jackson" mentioned in some versions should be "Art Jackman," since "Art Jackman" is referred to later in the song, and Arthur Jackman (1843-1907) commanded Newfoundland steamers from 1871 to 1906, spending time as captain of the Hawk, Falcon, Narwhal, Resolute, Eagle, Aurora, and Terra Nova (Chafe, p.
 92).
 Based on the lists in Chafe, I can say categorically that no Newfoundland steamer had a "Captain Jackson," and Archibald doesn't list any Dundee whaling captain with that name, although his list is not as comprehensive as Chafe's.

-Ryan, pp. 272-273 n.
+Ryan-Ice, pp. 272-273 n.
 23, says Jackman was "a legend in his own time.
 He was big, impressive, given to heavy drinking and violence, but very successful and usually generous and popular."
 And tough enough that, when he mangled one of his fingers, he took an axe and cut it off when one of his sailors refused to do so!
 In 1886, he accompanied Robert Peary on the latter's first trip to the Arctic (DictNewfLabr, p.
 173) and came to be known as "Viking Arthur" because of his work in northern seas (Droge, p.
 47).
 He spent some time as a whaler, but had an even longer and more famous career as a sealer; his obituary said that he commanded his first sealing ship at age 22 (Ryan-Ice, p.
 380, who reprints the obituary found in the St. John's Evening Telegram of Jan.
 13, 1907).
 Such was his fame that the Evening Telegram also published three poems or ballads about him in the weeks after his death (Ryan-Ice, p.
 385).
 For Jackman, see also "Sealer's Song (I)," "First Arrival -- 'Aurora' and 'Walrus' Full," and "The Spring of '97."